71 homes destroyed as Australia bushfire rages near locked-down Perth - RFI

 "So that evacuation overrides any quarantining requirements that people may have."

-Hundreds of people have fled the area since the bushfire was sparked on Monday, with many sleeping in evacuation centres overnight and authorities expressing relief that no deaths had been recorded.
+Hundreds of people have fled the area since the bushfire was sparked on Monday, with many sleeping in evacuation centres overnight.

+Among them was Peter Lavis, 68, who left two nights ago after watching distant smoke quickly transform the landscape until it "looked like a bomb had gone off".

+"We could see the fire clearly, the red glow and occasional rush of flames going up," he told AFP.

+Lavis said he believed his home was safe while a neighbour had reported his eldest daughter's nearby house was also standing despite everything around it being burned.

+"It's some of the best news but also the saddest -- a lot of people haven't been so lucky," he said.

-Bushfire smoke has blanketed Perth, about 30 kilometres west of the blaze which had a 75-kilometre (47-mile) perimeter Tuesday and was burning across more than 7,000 hectares (17,300 acres).
+Bushfire smoke has blanketed Perth, about 30 kilometres west of the blaze which had a 75-kilometre (47-mile) perimeter Tuesday and has so far burned almost 10,000 hectares (24,700 acres).

 Temperatures were forecast to peak at 35 degrees Celsius (95 degrees Fahrenheit) on Wednesday before a predicted ex-tropical cyclone could bring rain and cooler temperatures but more unpredictable winds later this week.

-Klemm cautioned there were "challenging times ahead, and that's once again the clear message to the community... there is still a long way to go with this fire".
+Milder conditions overnight Tuesday had allowed firefighters to build containment lines in some areas, but Klemm cautioned there were "challenging times ahead".

-More than 200 firefighters were battling the bushfire supported by water-bombing aircraft.
+More than 200 firefighters are battling the bushfire supported by water-bombing aircraft.

-It comes as two million people in and around Perth begin their third day under stay-at-home orders.

-Authorities called a snap five-day lockdown after a security guard contracted the UK strain of Covid-19, apparently from a returned traveller in hotel quarantine.

 More than 3.5 million hectares were burned across Western Australia during the country's devastating 2019-2020 climate change-fuelled bushfires but the state was largely spared the loss of properties and lives seen in Australia's more densely populated southeast.